vives-devbit/git-course/docs/collaborating/README.md

     Press enter twice to generate a keypair without a passphrase.

-    Next, locate the public key *id_rsa.pub* and open it with visual studio code.
+    Next, locate the public key `id_rsa.pub` and open it with Visual Studio Code.

     ::: warning
-    Do not open id_rsa.pub with Publisher.
+    Do not open `id_rsa.pub` with Publisher.
     :::

-2. Copy the contents of id_rsa.pub.
+2. Copy the contents of `id_rsa.pub`.
 3. Then, on GitHub.com click in the upper-right corner on your profile photo, next click **Settings**.

     ![Click settings](./assets/userbar-account-settings.png)